tamaragerber/Specfab_COFevolution_EGRIPflowline/README.md

 # Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream
 ## Specfab COF evolution along EGRIP flow line

-These scripts were used to infer horizontal anisotropy from airborne radar crosspoints in the Northeast Greenland Ice Stream (NEGIS) which are published in Gerber et al., (2023), Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream, Nature Communications
+These scripts were used to simulate the COF evolution along a flowline starting at EGRIP in the Northeast Greenland Ice Stream (NEGIS) which are published in Gerber et al., (2023), Crystal orientation fabric anisotropy causes directional hardening of the Northeast Greenland Ice Stream, Nature Communications

 ## Script overview